Quin-Riley-A/Mr.-Roboger/README.md

 This webpage can be access by following the Github Pages linked [above](#pages)

 Alternatively, the project can be opened via cloning/downloading repository:
-1. Download this repository from its Github Repository.
+1. Download this repository from its Github Repository located [here.]()
 2. Locate the download destination folder on your local machine.
 3. Unzip the downloaded folder if necessary.
 4. Enter the decompressed folder and open "index.html" in your prefered web browser.